matchadolly/Bean/README.md

       5. Play sound when finished.
 2. Insert the SD card into your Pi.
 Connect the active cooler, then the HyperPixel screen.
 Connect the Pi to power.
 A green LED should light for ~20s when the kernel loads.
 The fan will be VERY loud and you may smell SMOKE and occasionally the LED will turn red but APPARENTLY this is normal.
 I think.
 Everything since has been fine.
 Then the LED idles and stays green and the wifi firmware is loaded.
 3. Set further initial configs.
 [Code](https://github.com/matchadolly/Bean/blob/24a24d0f58b4ea604729f6c7e5683276512e8c35/Initial%20setup%20configs).
-4. Connect to eduroam if you want!
-Personally I shall do that so I won't have to keep using my hotspot.
-[Code](https://github.com/matchadolly/Bean/blob/9903d74072f5c1adbb7c5babb92627f7f4545103/Connect%20to%20eduroam).
+4. You may try to connect to eduroam if you want.
+I FAILED 😭.
+I shall attempt to do this again later.
+[HORRIBLE BROEKN Code](https://github.com/matchadolly/Bean/blob/9903d74072f5c1adbb7c5babb92627f7f4545103/Connect%20to%20eduroam).
 5. Test to see whether the peripherals work.
 [Code](https://github.com/matchadolly/Bean/blob/e74847fb253be7dbcd22d8fc8ba5485866d700f9/Peripheral%20tests).
 ### 2.2 Planned project file structure
 	Bean/